 If the critters in your yard have outsmarted your fence or you’re having a problem with neighborhood cats visiting your flower beds, a motion-activated sprinkler can be a great deterrent.
 All you have to do is attach your garden hose and anytime a squirrel, rabbit, bird, or cat comes in range it will spray them with water.
 Over time, the threat of water is deterrent enough.

-Tip 3 – Grow Deterrant Plants
+Tip 3 – Grow Deterrent Plants

 If you want to go a natural route, you can grow certain plants in your garden to deter common garden pests like squirrels, rabbits, and sometimes deer.
 This technique works best with bunnies who have sensitive noses.
 Frequently flowering plants with strong scents are disliked by the small animals that visit your garden, which makes them perfect to add some extra beauty to a vegetable garden bed and attract pollinators.
 Many gardeners will use some of the smaller flowering plants to create a border inside their garden or around the outside of a raised garden bed.